 Why Jews reject Jesus

-c.
-It is intrinsically ingrained in the Jewish soul that G-d is One.
-It is illustrated in various ways in our Hebrew Bible.
-G-d is infinitely beyond us.
-He is the Constant Creator of this massive universe.
-If you really believe that He was born as an infant, raised up in a family until manhood, and then died, all in the person of Jesus...
+b.
+It is intrinsically ingrained in the Jewish soul that G-d is One, and that He is infinitely beyond us.
+G-d is the Constant Creator of this massive universe.
+If you believe that He was born as an infant, raised up in a family until manhood and then died, all in the person of Jesus...

 Then consider what the New Testament also says about Melchizedek (Genesis 14:18), the king of a city-state in the time of Abraham: